wpschaub/DevOps-mindset-essentials/src/presentations/devops-mindset-essentials-gdbc.md

 - PRODUCTS
   - PRODUCTS and technology are enablers, allowing teams and architects to focus on outcomes.
 - VALUE
-  - It’s about delighting our customers with VALUE!
+  - It’s about delighting our stakeholders with VALUE!
   - Key performance indicators
     - Deployment frequency
     - Lead time for changes